TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 ===============================

 The following PageTsConfig example creates a 3x3 Backend Layout with 5 column position sections in total.
-The topmost row, the "Header" spans all 3 columns.
-There is an "Aside" spanning two rows on the right.
+The topmost row, the "header" spans all 3 columns.
+There is an "aside" spanning two rows on the right.

 .. code-block:: typoscript